buenpinto/Final_Group_Project/readme.txt

-Our site is currently online and can be seen by following link below:
+Our site is currently online and can be seen by following the link below:

 http://carlofer.pythonanywhere.com/finalproject/Home/